markito3/npp_elton/README.md

-# Event Generation and Analysis for Neutral Pion Polarizability a la Smith
+# Event Generation and Analysis for Neutral Pion Polarizability

 ## Instructions